BedrockCommunity/SimpleMessages-Nemisys/README.md

 # SimpleMessages-Nemisys
-This plugin is simple one.
+This plugin is simple one *and first nemisys plugin*.
 You can add custom message.
 Nemisys only.

 I'm planning add: